 - Learn to effectively and environmentally manage these invasive species on your private property

-- Buy native species to plant
+- Buy native species to plant in gardens and landscaping

 - Encourage people to report any illegal importing, distribution or sale of Dog-strangling vine and Japanese Knotweed